 - up to 25 days in jail.4

-But civil contempt punishments may be harsher depending on the circumstances.
+Civil contempt punishments may be harsher depending on the circumstances.
 For instance, refusing to testify before a grand jury in Nevada carries up to six months in jail or the length of time until the grand jury is discharged (whichever is less).
-And when the contempt stems from defying a court order to perform an act, the judge may jail you until you perform it.5

 4. How do I fight criminal contempt charges?